mvarrone/machine-learning-specialization/course_1-sup-ML-reg-classif/week2/1-Multiple linear regression/README.md

 ![alt text](./images_for_1/image7.png)

-## An alternative way for finding w and b for Linear Regression: Normal Equation
+## An alternative way for finding w and b for Linear Regression: The Normal Equation

 -  Whereas it turns out gradient descent is a great method for minimizing the cost function J to find w and b, there is one other algorithm that works only for Linear Regression and pretty much none of the other algorithms you see in this specialization for solving for w and b and this other method does not need an iterative gradient descent algorithm.